Help us improve the documentation area

 We'd love to make the documentation for Umbraco even better, but we need your help on where we should focus the most.
 So please help us help you by spending a few minutes taking this short survey.Take the Survey (and this box will also go away)

-Note: If your project contains a staging environment, deployments will be made from development to staging and then from staging to live.
+Note: If your project contains a Staging environment, deployments will be made from Development to Staging and then from Staging to Live.

-With this arrangement you don't need to grant Umbraco Cloud portal access to your content editors but can, instead, allow them access only to the required back office sections of your sites.
+With this arrangement you don't need to grant Umbraco Cloud portal access to your content editors but can, instead, allow them access only to the required backoffice sections of your sites.
 This also allows developers to focus on deploying meta data which is stored in the site's git repository and content editors to focus on transferring content which is stored as Umbraco data.

 Deploying meta data